What is included with my flotilla holiday?

 - Seafarer Cruise Notes

-Note:: Mooring charges (except at flotilla base) extra fuel or water; food, drink and items of a personal nature such as laundry are excluded.
+Note:: Mooring charges (except on the first and last night of your charter) extra fuel or water; food, drink and items of a personal nature such as laundry are excluded.
 For sail & stay, transfer costs from yacht base to your accommodation are usually excluded and payable locally unless you are booking a flight inclusive package.

 What is included with my bareboat charter holiday?